mathworks-ref-arch/matlab-web-app-server-on-azure/releases/R2025a/README.md

 1. Select `Browse` from the left navigation pane.
 You see two folders: `apps` and `logs`.
 1. Click the `apps` folder.
 1. Click `Upload` to browse and upload your app by following the prompts.

+**NOTE:** If you set **Assign Public IP Address to VM Hosting MATLAB Web App Server** to "No", then you must use a bastion host or jump box VM to connect to the storage account.
+For details, see [Overview of Azure Bastion host and jumpboxes](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/scenarios/cloud-scale-analytics/architectures/connect-to-environments-privately).

 ## Upload by Remoting into Server VM
 ### Windows Virtual Machine
 1. Remotely connect to the server VM.
 For details, see [How do I remotely connect to the server virtual machine?](/README.md#how-do-i-remotely-connect-to-the-server-virtual-machine).